DiogoSoares3/Publisher_Subscriber/README.md

     ```
     python3 broker/broker.py
     ```
-- Run one publisher:
+- Run one (or two) publisher(s):
     ```
     python3 publishers/publisher.py publishers/publisher1_config.json
     ```

-    Note that json file in the second argument is the configuration file of publisher, if you want to run another publisher, just change this config file.

-- Run one subscriber:
     ```
+    python3 publishers/publisher.py publishers/publisher2_config.json
+    ```

+    Note that json file in the second argument is the configuration file of publisher.

+- Run one (or two) subscriber(s):
+    ```
     python3 subscribers/subscriber.py subscribers/subscriber1_config.json
     ```

+    ```
+    python3 subscribers/subscriber.py subscribers/subscriber3_config.json
+    ```

-    Like the publishers, the second argument is the configuration file of subscriber, if you want to run another subscriber, just change this config file.
+    Like the publishers, the second argument is the configuration file of subscriber.